TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Conceptual Design.md

   - There are numerous solutions that can be used for autonomous navigation such as: Mobile Robot Programming Toolkit (MRPT) and Monocular Camera Navigation System besides ROS 2 Nav2.
 MRPT contains open source, cross-platform libraries, and applications that shall be used to provide mapping, localization, motion planning, SLAM, and obstacle avoidance.
 MPRT is a great option to use due to its flexibility to implement the systems the team needs.
 However, because it lacks a fully integrated navigation framework, more programming shall be required to make connections within the Navigation stack.
 This includes designing the communication, sensor interface, and behavior logic, etc [44].
   - Another option to use is the Monocular Camera Navigation System.
 This system uses a singular camera and deep learning to identify obstacles and objects with increased accuracy in complex environments.
 This approach uses a navigation algorithm alongside a PID controller to navigate dynamic obstacles and terrain.
 Unfortunately, due to its high complexity, more computation power and complex calibrations are required to achieve the goal of autonomous navigation [43].
   - Though ROS 2 Nav2 has a steep learning curve and issues debugging due to the complexity of the system, its open-source nature and strong documentation provide a reliable resource to develop a strong knowledge framework.
 Furthermore, ROS 2’s modular architecture enhances the reliability and performance of real-time communication and quality-of-service [45].

+### Interfaces:

+Inputs:
+  - LIDAR Camera Data (From the LIDAR Camera connected to the Jetson)
+  - Camera Data (From the UAV using the UAV’s API)

+Outputs:
+  - Movement Data (To the Low Level Controller using a wired, serial connection)

 ![image](https://github.com/TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/blob/Conceptual_Design/Reports/Poster%20Template/Images/NavPic1.png)